readdle/app-store-receipt-verification/README.md

     ...
 ]
 ```
-<sub>NOTE: each hash can contain any additional key/value pairs, these two are the only which are used</sub>
+<sub>NOTE: each hash can contain any additional key/value pairs, these two are the only ones that are used</sub>

 Each file can contain as many entries as you want.
-Separation for `production`/`sandbox`/`xcode`/`unknown` is just to make management of test receipts a bit more convenient.
-However, there is a difference, `xcode` and `unknown` lists will be parsed in dev mode (because it's impossible to verify self-signed receipts, and `unknown`, as followed from its name, can contain self-signed receipts as well).
+Separation for `production`/`sandbox`/`xcode`/`unknown` is just to make the management of test receipts a bit more convenient.
+However, there is a difference, `xcode` and `unknown` lists will be parsed in dev mode (because it's impossible to verify self-signed receipts, and `unknown`, as followed by its name, can contain self-signed receipts as well).

-This test will result in creation of `production.parsed.json`, `sandbox.parsed.json`, `xcode.parser.json` and `unknown.parsed.json`.
-Each of them will contain a hash, where a key will be the name of the receipt (`name` in source file OR `unknown_X` in case if `name` is omitted, where X is an index number of the receipt in source file) and the value will be parsed receipt data (the same as you get from `AppStoreReceipVerification::verifyReceipt()`).
+This test will result in the creation of `production.parsed.json`, `sandbox.parsed.json`, `xcode.parser.json`, and `unknown.parsed.json`.
+Each of them will contain a hash, where a key will be the name of the receipt (`name` in the source file OR `unknown_X` in case `name` is omitted, where X is an index number of the receipt in the source file) and the value will be parsed receipt data (the same as you get from the `AppStoreReceipVerification::verifyReceipt()`).

 # External links